jeyhawkes/Tech_cushion/README.md

 ### GET /invest/list/v1/ - Get list of funds

 ### GET /invest/customer/v1/*customer_id* - Get fund info about customer
-v1 CURRENT:
-* Already returns a list of investments for the customer (only 1 will return)
+v1 CURRENT: Already returns a list of investments for the customer (only 1 will return)

-v2 NEXT STEP: NO CHANGES NEED
-* Will automatically scale to allow the customer to have multiple investments
+v2 NEXT STEP: NO CHANGES NEED: Will automatically scale to allow the customer to have multiple investments

 ### POST /invest/customer/v1/*customer_id* - Add customer money to fund
 ```golang